jeelfaldu7/jeelfaldu7/README.md

 ## 🚀 Impact Driven Projects

+[🎵 Spotify Song Popularity Prediction with PyTorch](https://github.com/jeelfaldu7/predicting_spotify_song_popularity) - Developed a deep learning model in PyTorch to predict Spotify song popularity (0–100) using audio features such as danceability, energy, tempo, and valence.
+Implemented preprocessing pipelines, hyperparameter tuning, and early stopping for optimization.
+Visualized model performance with learning curves and prediction vs. actual comparisons.
+Demonstrated that audio features carry strong predictive power despite external factors like fame and marketing.

+[🗺️ Best Summer Sightseeing Roadtrip](https://github.com/ValTsan/dcm-july-codejam) — Collaborative MVP from the July SE + DS Code Jam.
+Built an app to recommend the optimal U.S. summer sightseeing route across ten iconic landmarks using geographic coordinates and data-driven optimization.
+Implemented a baseline random route vs. optimized shortest-path model, with interactive maps and visualizations for leg distances.
+Delivered a lightweight visualization app for SE teammates while performing full technical analysis and modeling in the notebook.

 [🎶 June Code Pudding: Spotify Dashboard](https://github.com/jeelfaldu7/june_code_jam) — Built an interactive Plotly Dash app to explore Spotify audio trends across time and genres.
 Features include energy, danceability, popularity insights, song clustering with K-Means, and audio previews.
 Designed for music lovers and data enthusiasts alike.
 Deployed for public use.

 [🎥 IMDB Movies & Actors Web Scraping](https://github.com/JohnFDwy/imdb_web_scraping) — Scraped IMDB data for 100 movies and their actors across genres and decades.
 Analyzed profitability, popularity vs. ratings, and the role of experience in winning accolades.